Laurence Silberman: Personal life and death

 Silberman's first wife, Rosalie "Ricky" Gaull Silberman, co-founder of the Independent Women's Forum, died on February 17, 2007.
 Together, they had three children, Robert S. Silberman, Kate Fischer, and Anne Otis.
 His eight grandchildren include the screenwriter and film producer Katie Silberman.
 Silberman married Patricia Winn Silberman in 2008.

 Silberman was a close friend of Justice Antonin Scalia since he had recruited Scalia into the Ford administration.
 Silberman was also a friend of Justice Clarence Thomas and in 1989 encouraged a young and reluctant Thomas to accept a federal judgeship on the United States Court of Appeals for the District of Columbia Circuit.
-Several of his former law clerks have become federal judges, including US Supreme Court justice Amy Coney Barrett.
+Several of his former law clerks have become federal judges, including Justice Amy Coney Barrett.

 Silberman died on October 2, 2022, ten days before his 87th birthday.